User flows in Azure Active Directory B2C

 User flow versions

 - Sign up and sign in - Handles both of the sign-up and sign-in experiences with a single configuration.
 Users are led down the right path depending on the context.
-It's recommended that you use this user flow over a sign-up user flow or a sign-in user flow.
+Also included are separate sign-up or sign-in user flows.
+But we generally recommend the combined sign up and sign in user flow.

 - Profile editing - Enables users to edit their profile information.